Miroslav Karhan

 Miroslav Karhan (born 21 June 1976) is a Slovak football manager and former player who played as a midfielder.

 Karhan started and finished his career at Spartak Trnava; in between, he played in Spain, Turkey and Germany, where he spent ten seasons.
-Karhan was a regular member of the Slovakia national team and with 107 appearances, played the second most matches of any player to represent them.
+Karhan was a regular member of the Slovakia national team and with 107 appearances, played the fourth most matches of any player to represent them.

 Club career

 Karhan began his career with local club Spartak Trnava.
 In 1999, he signed a four-year contract with La Liga club Real Betis, becoming the third Slovak player to join a Spanish league club in the 1990s after Peter Dubovský and Samuel Slovák.
 In 2002, he was named Slovak Footballer of the Year.
 Karhan joined Mainz 05 of the 2.
 Bundesliga on a free transfer from Wolfsburg in July 2007, signing a two-year contract.

 Having spent four seasons with Mainz 05, Karhan returned to Spartak Trnava in June 2011 before serving as club captain for two more seasons.
 In August 2013, Karhan announced his retirement from professional football and that he moved to a role of sports director of Spartak Trnava.